 It’s not all about the latest gels and bars; in fact, I recommend keeping it as natural as possible.
-While there are certainly times when a glucose hit is exactly what’s needed, nothing beats a simple ham and cheese sandwich or a piece of bacon and egg pie.
+While there are certainly times when a glucose hit is exactly what’s needed, a healthy and balanced diet that is packed full of diverse vegetables and grains will go a long way in fuelling your progress.
 Make sure it works for you, and avoid trying new things on race day.

 5. Enjoy it

 If you’re a weekend warrior like me, competing in multi-sport races is a passion, born out of a love for sport and adventure, and the desire to test how far you can push yourself.
 While at times it feels like there’s a tad too much of Type 2 fun, the joy and satisfaction of testing your boundaries and completing something you didn’t think were possible makes it well and truly worth all the hard work and sacrifices along the way.

 Taking on your first multi-sport race can feel like you couldn’t possibly do anything bigger.
 But if you head into it in the right frame of mind and as prepared as you can be, it can’t be anything but the most rewarding experience.
 And like me, you’ll return home after the race, after the adrenaline has worn off, and find yourself Googling the next one.